Sudeikis wears t-shirt in support of Rashford, Sancho & Saka at Ted Lasso premiere

 Bigger picture

-The public support for the England players has been swift, with the likes of Harry Kane, Gareth Southgate and even hundreds of regular fans backing them at a defaced Rashford mural.
+The public support for the England players has been swift, with the likes of Harry Kane and Gareth Southgate backing them in the press and even hundreds of regular fans showing love at a defaced Rashford mural.

 While that hasn't wiped away the pain of the abuse, it has offered a glimmer of hope for the future, Rashford said.